BlackTIDESData/RShinyTutorial_AHobby_27Mar24/Introduction-to-R-Shiny/example/README.md

-## These both should be reviewed after reviewing the slide presentation.
+## These R files should be reviewed after reviewing the slide presentation.